softwareTesting123/DinoDroid/README.md

 I postponed the virtual machine releasing to a little late date because I have some urgent things to handle.
 Sorry about that.

+I have finished my virtual box machine.
+It is exporting and uploading.
+This [video](https://youtu.be/XP1sAaau8OQ) shows wow to use this vitual box.

 ## Dataset